qlt315/UCMEC-mmWave-Fronthaul/README.md

 **This manuscript is currently in the review process**

 We have designed a large number of portable multi-agent deep reinforcement learning (MADRL) environments of UCMEC to verify different algorithms.
-Specifically, The IPPO and MAPPO algorithms are modified based on [light-mappo](https://github.com/tinyzqh/light_mappo).
+Specifically, IPPO and MAPPO algorithms are modified based on [light-mappo](https://github.com/tinyzqh/light_mappo).
 Other MADRL algorithms like IQL and MADDPG are simulated based on [epymarl](https://github.com/uoe-agents/epymarl).
 Thanks very much for the contributions of the authors of these repositories.
 Please visit the homepage of epymarl to view specific usage tutorials.

 ## Installation